github/choosealicense.com/README.md

 A lot of repositories on GitHub.com don't have a license.
-GitHub provides a license chooser, but if you don't know anything about licenses, how are you supposed to make an informed decision.
+GitHub provides a license chooser, but if you don't know anything about licenses, how are you supposed to make an informed decision?

 ChooseALicense.com is designed to help people make an informed decision about licenses.